-In the early days Frank started smoking fish in a cupboard–like room – his first smoke consisted of only two precious Irish wild salmon.
+In the very early days Frank started smoking fish in a cupboard–like room – his first smoke consisted of only two precious Irish wild salmon.
 The chips were hewn from whisky barrels he acquired from the local Midleton Distillery for 50p each.
 And the process would involve night–long vigils in his grand father’s armchair when he would nurse the smoke in the DIY brick kiln, visible through the Pyrex dish ‘window’.
 From time to time, explosive vapours from the whisky in the barrels would hurl the latest dish across the room.
-How things have moved on since then.
+How things have moved on since then!

 Luxury Irish Smoked Salmon

 Frank constantly strives to make our smoked food better, but people loved his smoked salmon from the start, and his reputation spread quickly – helped in no small way by local luminary Dr Myrtle Allen, Cork City’s vibrant food culture and Frank’s single–minded desire to create a delicious luxury Irish food.
 Smoking fish was his skill & interest, but it was primarily his way of making a living.
 To this end, Frank was one of the producer pioneers of the farmers’ markets in Ireland travelling weekly to Cork, Dublin, and even County Down to create a market for his produce in Midleton, Cornmarket, Templebar, Dun Laoghaire, Lara… to name but a few.

 It wasn’t long before a steady stream of international food journalists, photographers, chefs and would–be smokers were making the pilgrimage to see this very special smoke house.
 Without exception visitors leave here with the sense of having seen and tasted the real thing.
 The vision of hanging smoked salmon appearing through the dissipating smoke seems to inspire a sense of awe in its simplicity.
 Few leave without something edible to take home, or remember.